RealityVirtually2019/xable/README.md

 We're taking an accelerated approach to the Hackathon project, based on the Design Thinking methodology.
 We're also leveragin our team's ast experiences and building on the foundation pf accessibility support for web/mobile established by ADA 508 guidelines and the work of W3C/WAI for web/mobile.

 We beagn by establishing projectgoals/priorities,roles/responsibilities and prefereed communication channels.
-WE've primarily used face-to face discussions, our X-able Slack channel and GitHUB to share ideas, give updates and share assets.The following is high level view of our daily activities and outputs.
+WE've primarily used face-to face discussions, our X-able Slack channel and GitHUB to share ideas, give updates and share assets.The following is high level view of our daily activities and outputs

-                                 ACTIVITIES                                     OUTPUTS
+                                 ACTIVITIESOUTPUTS

 DAY 1
+       ACTIVITIES:
+       -Pitch problem/solution
+       -Recruit Team
+       -Define Scope, constraints & priorities
+       -Establish Goals

+       OUTPUTS:
+       -Goals:
+             -Shine a spotlight on expanding digital divide that excludes people of all ages with disabilities from experiencing  XR and                pursuing social, entertainment, educational and career opportunities.
+             -Explore/experiment on ways to close the accessibility gap by extending ADA 508 guidelines and principles to common functions              seen across XR platforms/devices.
+             -Prototype elements for an open-source toolkit  that helps developers  add accessible features/functionality into current/                future XR experiences.
+             -Demonstrate the use of cross-platform compliant code, supporting for accessibility can transform XR experiences -across                  platforms and devices- for millions of users worldwide.

 DAY 2